An a posteriori error estimator for the spectral fractional power of the Laplacian: Adaptive refinement

+In \cref{subsec:fe_ra_adaptive_refinement}, we allow the rational scheme to vary from one refinement step to another, in order to balance the discretization errors.
+Thus, the \textit{refine} module is composed of the Plaza--Carey algorithm for the finite element mesh and an algorithm in charge of picking the right rational scheme in order for the rational and finite element approximation errors to be balanced at each refinement step.

 Rational approximation methods have the advantage of being fully parallelizable due to the independence of the parametric problems from each other.
 Similarly, the local a posteriori error estimation method we have presented earlier is also parallelizable since the computation of the local Bank--Weiser solutions on the cells are independent from each other.
 Our error estimation strategy combines these advantages and is fully parallelizable both with respect to the parametric problems and local estimators computation.
-An example of error estimation and adaptive refinement algorithm based on our method is shown in \cref{fig:algorithm}.